theopensource-community/website/CONTRIBUTING.md

 ## I Want To Contribute

-> ### Legal Notice <!-- omit in toc -->
+### Legal Notice <!-- omit in toc -->
-> When contributing to this project, you must agree that you have authored 100% of the content, that you have the necessary rights to the content and that the content you contribute may be provided under the project license.
+When contributing to this project, you must agree that you have authored 100% of the content, that you have the necessary rights to the content, and that the content you contribute may be provided under the project license.

 ### Reporting Bugs